rohmer/GenesisNoise/Documentation/Nodes/texture/texture-channels.md

 # Texture Channels

-> Wraps a texture asset or input texture and exposes the source texture's red, green, blue, alpha, and grayscale values as separate grayscale texture outputs.
+> Wraps a texture asset or input texture and exposes the source texture's full RGBA color plus its red, green, blue, alpha, and grayscale values as separate outputs.

 ![Texture Channels](../_images/texture/texture-channels.png)

 ## Description

-Wraps a texture asset or input texture and exposes the source texture's red, green, blue, alpha, and grayscale values as separate grayscale texture outputs.
+Wraps a texture asset or input texture and exposes the source texture's full RGBA color plus its red, green, blue, alpha, and grayscale values as separate outputs.

 ## Inputs